open-quantum-safe/libssh/README.md

   cmake -DUNIT_TESTING=ON -DWITH_SERVER=ON -DSERVER_TESTING=ON -DCMAKE_BUILD_TYPE=Debug -DWITH_POST_QUANTUM_CRYPTO=ON -DOQS_ROOT_DIR=${OQS_ROOT_DIR} ..
   make -j
 ```

+If you want to build the tests for libssh in client mode as well as server mode, add `-DCLIENT_TESTING=ON` to the `cmake` command line above.
+See Known Issues at the bottom of this document concerning the client tests.

 ## Preserving client and server authentication keys for runs of the `pkd_hello` suite